tj5miniop/Rectify11-Build/README.md

 Rectify 11 Builds (Unofficial Repo)

-This Repositories main aim is to provide users with a more up to date build of Rectify 11 as i continues to be developed.
+This Repositories main aim is to provide users with a more up to date build of Rectify 11 as it continues to be developed.
 Any harm done to your system is not my fault!